 Both pole core and pole shoes are made of cast steel.
 But pole shoes are laminated as they are close to the armature.

 If the load changes during the operation of the DC motor, the armature current changes.
 As a result the magnetic flux also changes.
 This flux links the pole shoe and causes eddy current to flow.
-And to minimize these eddy currents, pole shoes are laminated.
+To minimize these eddy currents, pole shoes are laminated.

 The main purpose of the pole shoe is to spread the flux and reduce the reluctance of the magnetic path.
 Whereas the pole core is excited with field winding and used to support them.